mgreenberry/MS2-Smart-Associates/TESTING.md

    * Result: - Closed the extra content and refreshed the page.
    * Verdict: - Working as intended

 It was my intention to use Event Listenerers for each project that would then load the carousel/slideshow and extra information.
 Sadly, the projects html content is also using an Event Listener so the extra javascript didn't seem to want to work as an additional listener.
+To solve this I added an 'onclick="myFunc();"' to each image and to the end of the slideshow/carousel information.

 [Back to content](#table-of-contents)
 ### services